sebastiendonadio/devopsmlops/chapters/08-chapter6.md

 ##  What is a Feature Store?

 A feature store is a repository for features that includes feature development and feature cataloging.
 This promotes feature discovery and reuses across different ML applications.
-A feature store connects to the data ingestion and is the interface between an ML algorithm and data.
+A feature store connects to the data ingestion and is the interface between a ML algorithm and data.
 The basic components of a feature store are shown in Figure 6.2 and discussed below   [[1]](Chapter6.html#ftnt1).

 <!-- <p align="center">